 Calculation of Patlak plot for regional TACs with reference tissue input

-Multiple-time graphical analysis (MTGA) for irreversible tracers (Patlak plot, or Gjedde-Patlak plot) with reference region input is used to estimate tracer net uptake (influx) rate of the PET tracer, Kiref, if there exists a region (usually cerebellum) in the PET image where the tracer does not bind irreversibly.
+Multiple-time graphical analysis (MTGA) for radiotracers with irreversible tissue uptake (Patlak plot, or Gjedde-Patlak plot) with reference region input is used to estimate the net uptake (influx) rate of the PET tracer, Kiref, if there exists a region (usually cerebellum) in the PET image where the tracer does not bind irreversibly.
 There are no such regions for [18F]FDG.

 The units of Kiref are min-1.